murpjack/murphyme.github.io/_posts/2019-03-17-Selecting-and-styling.md

 2.  **Select an ID, node or class and traverse**
     According to a few jsperf tests the best way to select an element is by selecting an object by its ID or node (eg. div, or table), or class and traversing to nearby elements.
      The reason that this is better than selecting individual elements is that there is just one interaction between the DOM and javascript script.
-     **_ insert example test _**
     <https://javascript.info/dom-navigation>